dreignier/playground-qZqn74B4/part11/statement.md

 }
 ```

-But beware, sometimes you must break the chain !
+Beware: Sometimes you must break the chain!
 For example, maybe `doSomething` is an asynchronous job but you don't want to slow the promise chain with it.
-Just be carefull and be sure of what you are doing when you break a promise chain.
+Just be careful and be sure of what you are doing when you break a promise chain.

 # The pyramid of doom

-You maight be tempted to write something like this:
+You might be tempted to write something like this:

 ```javascript
 function test() {